Table of Contents

 Environmental Engineering in itself is a very vast discipline so it is highly recommended to drill down the nitty-gritty before identifying a preferred sub-domain within the environmental Engineering domain.

 Following are some of the key activities that an Environmental Engineer performs:

-Environmental engineers are also required to be competent to work with other disciplines such as highway engineers, P-way engineers, Structures, etc because most of the infrastructure projects are led by a principal discipline.
+Environmental engineers are also required to be competent to work with other disciplines such as highway engineers, P-way engineers, Structures, etc because most of infrastructure projects are led by a principal discipline.
 In that case, close coordination is necessary to achieve the core objectives of the project.